athenamelia/athenamelia.github.io/_pages/research.md

 ---
 During my internship at Regeneron, I worked with [accelerometry data](https://link.springer.com/article/10.1007/s12561-018-9227-2) from wearable devices under the mentorship of [Dr. Jacek Urbanek](https://scholar.google.com/citations?user=5X-it4IAAAAJ) and [Debra McIntyre](https://www.researchgate.net/scientific-contributions/Debra-A-Goldman-59078225/publications/2).
 My project focused on quantifying physical activity characteristics of minute-level accelerometry data from National Health and Nutrition Examination Survey (NHANES) and Regeneron clinical trials with the [arctools](https://cran.r-project.org/web/packages/arctools/arctools.pdf) package.
 We investigated NHANES as a study sample with the goal to create a pipeline for digital biomarker development for national population.

-Wearable devices provide objective measurements of physical activity through an accelerometer that measures physical acceleration amplitude in gravitational units.
-Raw data is collected in a 3D time series format, along three orthogonal axes corresponding to the device's reference frame of up-down, left-right, and backward-downward.
-These raw data is usually collected at sub-second level and aggregated into minute-level data.
-There are several open-source reproducible metrics to summarize this minute-level data in non-overlapping time windows: Monitor Independent Movement Summary (MIMS), Euclidean Norm Minus One (ENMO), and Vector Magnitude Count (VMC), etc. In this project, I quantified minute-level accelerometry data from NHANES on MIMS scale for physical activity summaries and performed [harmonization mapping](https://pubmed.ncbi.nlm.nih.gov/35867392/) on internal clinical data for comparison purposes.
+Wearable devices provide objective measurements of physical activity through an accelerometer in gravitational units.
+Raw data is collected in a 3D time series format, along three orthogonal axes corresponding to the device's reference frame of up-down, left-right, and backward-downward at sub-second level.
+These raw data is then aggregated into minute-level data and summarized by open-source reproducible metrics in non-overlapping time windows: Monitor Independent Movement Summary (MIMS), Euclidean Norm Minus One (ENMO), and Vector Magnitude Count (VMC), etc. In this project, I quantified minute-level accelerometry data from NHANES on MIMS scale for physical activity summaries and performed [harmonization mapping](https://pubmed.ncbi.nlm.nih.gov/35867392/) on internal clinical data for comparison purposes.

 Simulating wave propagation with physics-informed neural networks models